ee92/vs-todo-gui/README.md

-# vs-todo
+# vs-todo-gui
-find and manage all the TODO comments in your projects
+find all the TODO comments in any file or folder

 ### License
 MIT